close print view

 The percentage of covered expenses under a health care plan that will be paid once the deductible is satisfied.

 The maximum sum paid by the insured on an annual basis after paying the coinsurance amounts for the allowable expenses of covered health services.
+For 2014, all new individual plans limit out-of-pocket costs to $6,350 for an individual and $12,700 for a family.

 PRE-EXISTING MEDICAL CONDITION

 A pre-existing condition is a condition for which medical advice, diagnosis, care, or treatment was recommended prior to the application for health coverage.
-For coverage options see “Pre-Existing Conditions,” above.

 MAXIMUM BENEFIT LIMITS

-In general as a result of the Affordable Care Act, there are no longer any lifetime dollar limits on essential health benefits in any health plans.
+In general as a result of the Affordable Care Act, there are no longer any lifetime or annual dollar limits on essential health benefits in any health plans.
 Essential health benefits are a set of health care service categories that must be covered by certain plans, starting in 2014, including items and services within at least the following 10 categories: ambulatory patient services; emergency services; hospitalization; maternity and newborn care; mental health and substance use disorder services, including behavioral health treatment; prescription drugs; rehabilitative and habilitative services and devices; laboratory services; preventive and wellness services and chronic disease management; and pediatric services, including oral and vision care.

 The following links contain definitions of some of the most common health coverage terms: